adrianferre/hack-the-gap/README.md

 # Sirena App simplified

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and it's a simplifications of the Sirena App for the program Hack The Gap.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and it's a simplifications of the Sirena App for the program **Hack The Gap**.

 ## Install for the first time